-The changes in wording resulted in all packages, with one exception, arriving with all of the lecessary copies and documents.
+The changes in wording resulted in all packages, with one exception, arriving with all of the necessary copies and documents.
 In the one case, this lack of attention did not have any affect on the fate of the application.

-have not yet asked the scholarship committee to address the question of eligibility of expenses n the travel grant announcement.
+I have not yet asked the scholarship committee to address the question of eligibility of expenses in the travel grant announcement.

-have enjoyed my year as Chair of the Student Awards Committee, and look forward to continuing in this capacity.
+I have enjoyed my year as Chair of the Student Awards Committee, and look forward to continuing in this capacity.